JayNie027/Julia-optimizer/README.md

 $$E[\varepsilon] = 0$$
 $$E[X\varepsilon] = 0$$
 We can stack these two conditions and
-$$ \text{Min} \,\,\,\,\,\,  W'W $$
+$$ \text{Min} \quad  W'W $$
 Notice, because two parameters and two moment conditions so paramters are excat identified.
-In a more general case, have more moment conditions than parameters then the weighting matrix is need.
+In a more general case, have more moment conditions than parameters then the weighting matrix is needed.

 ```Julia
 function moment(beta)